Hyundai Veloster Insurance Rates

 Did you find a Hyundai Veloster for sale and can’t wait to start comparing rates?
 Simply enter your five-digit ZIP code into our FREE quote tool above to find cheap Hyundai Veloster rates.

-U.S. average insurance rates for a Hyundai Veloster are $1,298 a year including full coverage.
-Comprehensive costs approximately $260 each year, collision insurance costs $424, and liability insurance is estimated at $456.
-Liability-only insurance costs approximately $508 a year, and high-risk driver insurance costs around $2,800.
-16-year-old drivers pay the highest rates at up to $4,950 a year.
+U.S. average insurance rates for a Hyundai Veloster are $1,298 a year for full coverage.
+Comprehensive insurance costs on average $260 each year, collision insurance costs $424, and liability costs $456.
+Liability-only insurance costs as little as $508 a year, and high-risk driver insurance costs $2,800 or more.
+Teen drivers pay the highest rates at up to $4,950 a year.

 Average premium for full coverage: $1,298